godotjs/GodotJS/README.md

 ## Get Started

-Download or clone the repo into Godot `modules` directory:
+Download or clone the repo into the `modules` directory of your Godot engine source:
 ```sh
 cd YourGodotEngineSource/modules
 git lfs clone https://github.com/ialex32x/GodotJS.git